 Congo River Map

 On the African map, the Congo River will be found at the boundary between the Democratic Republic of Congo (DRC) and Congo Kinshasa.
 The two were formerly one Kingdom know as Kongo.
-While acting as a boundary between the countries, the Congo River also has different tributaries that start in the different countries.
+While acting as a boundary between the countries, the Congo River also has different tributaries that start in different countries.

 Congo River Location

-The Congo River is located between the Democratic Republic of Congo and Congo Kinshasa but it has many tributaries including Lake Tanganyika, The East African rift and Lake Mweru.
+The Congo River is located between the Democratic Republic of Congo and Congo Kinshasa but it has many tributaries including Lake Tanganyika, The East African rift, and Lake Mweru.
 It flows through Angola, Zambia, Burundi, Tanzania, Cameroon, Rwanda, Central African Republic (CAR), DRC, Congo Republic, and Gabon.

 Congo River Depth

-Top 10 Outstanding Congo River Facts
+Impressive Congo River Facts

 See Also: 10 Fascinating Zambezi River Facts